LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 Pipewine offers built-in support for *Underfolder* datasets, a flexible dataset format inherited by Pipelime that works well with many small-sized multi-modal datasets with arbitrary content.

+In order to provide a simple yet effective alternative to just read a dataset of images from a directory tree, pipewine also provides you the "Images Folder" format.

-While Underfolder is the only format supported by Pipewine (currently), you are strongly encouraged to create custom dataset sources and sinks for whatever format you like.
+You are strongly encouraged to create custom dataset sources and sinks for whatever format you like.

 ### Underfolder